 To avoid overindulgence, we saved our second rice cream pie for another day.
 Once I bit into this second flavor, I was grateful that I came prepared with a good appetite.
 For me, this was the one!

 Again, the lighter ice milk texture kept the chocolate-coated cookie indulgence in check.
 The vanilla seemed to lean more towards the creamy side than the mint, but it was still more refreshing than rich.
 As the first bite dissolved on my tongue, the firm texture gave way to that familiar creamy sweet milk.
 But this time, my taste buds were very pleased with the aftertaste.
 The flavor was pleasantly vanilla, and noticeably from the bean, with no artificial or overpowering notes.

 I would not hesitate to serve the Vanilla Pies to any disbelieving non-vegans or real ice cream sandwich fanatics.
 Aside from the slight carob spin, nothing seemed amiss in this frozen treat.
-In fact, after agreeing upon the familiarity of this Rice Dream Pie, someone identified it as a close cousin to the chocolate coated ice cream sandwiches they used to get from the ice cream truck as a kid.

-- Alas, these are not the best option for those who have severe food allergies.
+Please note that these are not the best option for those who have severe food allergies.
 The chocolate/carob coatings are made on shared equipment with milk containing chocolates, and may contain traces.